TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/EscapeTwo.md

 <br />

-Apparently, we're dealing with a `Windows Server 2019` and `17763` Build Version.
+The host is running `Windows Server 2019`, build 17763.

 We can also confirm that the domain is `sequel.htb`.